chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 * Private Jets were confused with Twin Turboprops, Light Aircraft, and Boeings
 * Twin Turboprops were confused with Boeings

 In this list, the most dangerous mix-up is in bold.
-Since fighters are faster and more lethal, an ISR operator probably wouldn't want to have F-16s labelled as a more benign aircraft type.
+Logically, an ISR operator **would not** want the model to predict a less dangerous type of aircraft than there actually is.
+Operators would want to detect fighters quickly because they're quicker and more lethal.
+In contrast, they might not get into trouble if there was a delay in identifying a transport aircraft because these are slower and easier to detect.
+If the operator accepts the model's prediction of a B-52 when there actually is an F-16, there could be a delayed response to a legitimate threat.

 #### Class Probabilities
 Fourth, we need an assessment of how confident the model was when it made predictions.
 Ideally, the model should output high probabilities when it is correct, and low probabilities when it is wrong.
-We use two types of plots to make this assessment: (1) a bar plot of the mean predicted probability grouped by whether the prediction was correct or not, and (2) density plots for the distributions of predicted probabilities.
-The bar plot is an overview of differences in distribution, while the histograms show us the exact difference in distribution.
+We use two types of plots to make this assessment:

+1. A **bar plot** of the mean predicted probability for correct and incorrect predictions.
+This gives us an overview of confidence across the aircraft types.
+2. **Density plots** of predicted probabilities for correct and incorrect predictions.
+This shows us the exact difference in distributions.

 Generally, we see lower differentiation in the distributions of predicted probabilities for aircraft types that the model performed relatively poorly on: Boeing, C-130, C-135, C-5, F-15, F-22, Private Jet, and Twin Turboprop.